AhmadFarazWeb3Developer/Audits/9-truster/audit-data/my-audit.md

 ### [C-1] Arbitrary External Call Injection `TrusterLenderPool::flashLoan`

-**Description**: The `TrusterLenderPool` protocol provides flash loans to any one.
-The malicious user comes and takes the advantage of `target.functionCall(data)` and pass the data which under the hood calls the approve selector of the target token and flew away all the `DVT` tokens.
+**Description**: The `TrusterLenderPool` protocol provides flash loans to anyone.
+A malicious user can exploit the `target.functionCall(data)` by passing crafted calldata that invokes the `approve` function of the DVT token.
+This allows the attacker to approve themselves to spend all tokens held by the pool and subsequently drain the entire balance.

 ```javascript
 function flashLoan(uint256 amount, address borrower, address target, bytes calldata data) external nonReentrant returns (bool) {